 This is how it will look from your Dashboard customizer:

-Mind you, that you can add as many columns and rows as you wish or as your store requires you to.
+You can add as many columns and rows as you wish or as your store requires you to.
 Remember, you can also edit the categories by pointing your mouse at the category name.
 Just like this:

 And now, let’s see the final product!